Profits / Investments

 “The transportation sector is still 92 percent powered by petroleum products.”

-Our spending habits send the investor community a message.
+Our spending habits send investors a message.
 What do you want them to hear?